-Over the last several years, I have transitioned my focus from environmental science to a more holistic approach to sustainable resource management.
-I specialize in climate change and sustainable resource knowledge mobilization using internet-based applications.
-My research helps inform the public and government about ways we can improve sustainable practices while simultaneously creating outreach and education opportunities for environmental organizations and programmes.
+Over the last few years, I have transitioned my focus from that of paleoclimate reconstructions to a more holistic approach to sustainable resource management.
+I specialize in climate change impacts on water resources and trees, and use my knowledge to develop internet-based applications for policy decision support.
+My research informs the public and about ways we can improve practices while simultaneously creating outreach and education opportunities for environmental organizations and programmes.

 I am currently a ‘Climate Risk Scientist’ with Stantec’s Climate Risk, Resilience, and Sustainability Team where I work with stakeholders to develop climate action plans for vulnerable resources and infrastructure.

 From 2019-2021, I was a post-doctoral researcher at the University of Saskatchewan where I worked with a multi-disciplinary team to develop a decision support toolkit for Saskatchewan landowners (www.shelterbelt-sk.ca).
 The toolkit showcases best practices, climate change impacts, and economic values of shelterbelts in southern Saskatchewan.
 I also researched and published on drought-related impacts of white spruce trees in the region.
 From 2018-2019, I was the ‘Executive Director’ of the UNESCO Southwest Nova Biosphere Reserve where I helped develop and release the Southwest Nova Interactive Science Atlas (www.scienceatlas.ca).